Shivam-3921/Weather_image_classification/README.md

 ## Project Overview

 The project focuses on building a CNN trained on labeled weather images to perform multi-class classification.
-The model learns visual patterns in the images such as cloud shapes, light conditions, and textures that distinguish one weather class from another.
-To improve performance and reduce overfitting, data augmentation, and dropout regularization are used.
+The model learns visual patterns in the images, such as cloud shapes, light conditions, and textures that distinguish one weather class from another.
+To improve performance and reduce overfitting, data augmentation and dropout regularization are used.
+Additionally, a ResNet18 model was implemented using transfer learning, which achieved significantly higher accuracy compared to the custom CNN while maintaining a similar training time.

 Key steps include:
 - **Image preprocessing**: Resize, normalize, and augment input images